 The cost of an online check can vary for the business depending on the exact merchant agreement.
 Online check fees usually consist of two components: a per transaction fee and a fee based on the value of the online check.
 This combined fee can range between a quarter and a couple of dollars.

 Customers who pay via online checks are recommended to keep track of their checks via paper records.
-Businesses such as Checkomatic offer physical checks, deposit slips and other services that make it easy to track any online check transactions.

 Examples of Online Check Transactions